Klaim/build2-wasm/README.md

 7. The javascript file generated should be executable using `node build-dir/.../tests/basic/driver` but currently it only triggers an exception with a number which I didn't find the signification yet.
 Here `node` is the `nodejs` installed through the emsdk (you can try `nodejs` instead if you want to use the system one).

 8. `b clean` doesnt clean the .wasm file.

+9. I managed to make the test work by removing it's code and simply outputing `"Hello!"`, then I setup testscripts so that it works when we run `b test` or `bdep test`.
+    I set it up so that if we add  non-wasm configuration, we can run the tests for both.